This site is not supported by any establishment other than my own. Please see my disclosure to satisfy your curiosity.

-As with any sharp object, they can require extra attention so I don’t cut my finances too deep.
+As with any sharp object, I use extra caution so I don’t cut my finances too deep.
 Luckily, I have had years of practice and I use many of these recommendations in tandem to maximize my online savings.
 There was minimal amount of scarring…

-Patience is a big way shopping online is cheaper.
+Patience is a big saver.
 It also extinguishes the whole instant gratification thing, which is a blow to my ego.
 But all the money saved is worth it!

 Once I have researched my item and found perfection in all its shiny glory, I watch it for a while.
 I am referring to saving it to my cart and checking on it a few times a month.
 Occasionally, this will make me question purchasing it in the first place.